Tuesday, February 24, 2015

 When, after a couple of weeks, the contentious content of his writing had remained undetected, he felt emboldened to set down some direct (as opposed to fictionalised) reminiscences of the Nazi period.
 He wanted to do this, to bear witness, as it were, and to justify the painful compromises and concessions he had made as a writer living under the Third Reich.
 He wrote frenetically, using the same pieces of paper as for the novel, but turning them upside down and writing in the spaces between lines, using miniscule writing, Latin, and many abbreviations.
 He was allowed a day release on 8 October 1944 (having begun to write his reminiscences on 23 September) and took the opportunity to smuggle every page out of the prison.

 The novel - Der Trinker - was not deciphered and published in German until 1950.
 This was translated into English by Charlotte and A. L. Lloyd and published by Putnam & Co. in 1952 as The Drinker.
 Much of the text can be previewed at Amazon.
 By contrast, Fallada’s secret reminiscences, written interspacially between the lines of The Drinker and other stories, remained forgotten or lost for half a century.
 In 2009, Aufbau Verlag, once the largest publisher in GDR, finally published the text as edited by Jenny Williams and Sabine Lange under the title In meinem fremden Land: Gefängnistagebuch 1944.
 Allan Blunden has now translated it into English for Polity, a Cambridge-based publisher specialising in social sciences and humanities, which issued the book as A Stranger in My Own Country - The 1944 Prison Diary.
-Reviews can be found online at The Independent, the South China Morning Post, and the Morning Star.
+Reviews can be found online at The Independent and the South China Morning Post.

 However, it is worth pointing out that Fallada’s diary is no such thing.
 Yes, there are around 15 dated entries, averaging 15 pages per entry.
 But the whole reads like a continuous memoir of his life under the Nazi regime, starting in 1933, with almost no references to the present or to his daily life in prison - a sentence or two of the following extract being a notable exception.